Breniel Lemley

 About

-Breniel is a fifth-year Ph.D. candidate and National Science Foundation Graduate Research Fellow in the Media, Technology, and Society program in the Department of Communication Studies at Northwestern University.
-She holds a B.A. in Psychology with a minor in Music from the University of San Francisco.
-Prior to attending Northwestern, Lemley worked in the Education Division of SRI International as an Education Research Associate.
+Prior to attending Northwestern, Dr. Lemley worked in the Education Division of SRI International as an Education Research Associate.
 There, she supported projects in the areas of early STEM learning, digital learning, and college and career readiness.
 These projects were funded by institutions such as the Institute of Educational Sciences, U.S. Department of Education, National Science Foundation, George Lucas Education Foundation, and the Bill and Melinda Gates Foundation.
 Her work supporting the Ready To Learn Initiative influenced her desire to explore how media can support young children's learning.
+Currently, Dr. Lemley is currently a research associate at Menlo Education Research.

 Recent News